joelsolo99/Solo-Studios/packages.md

 # Wedding Packages

-Take a look at the core packages I offer for weddings.
+Take a look at the core packages we offer for weddings.
 Whether you're after smooth background vibes or an all-out party, there's something to suit your day.

 ---